tinkerbell/tinkerbell-docs/docs/index.md

 ## What's Powering Tinkerbell?

-The Tinkerbell stack consists of five microservices, and a grpc API:
+The Tinkerbell stack consists of several microservices, and a grpc API:

-- [**Tink**](/services/tink) - Tink is the Tinkerbell server and CLI.
-It communicates over gRPC, and is responsible for processing workflows.
-The CLI is used to create workflows and their building blocks, templates and hardware data.
+- [**Tink**] - Tink is the short-hand name for the `tink-server`, `tink-worker` and `tink-cli`. `tink-worker` and `tink-server` communicate over gRPC, and are responsible for processing workflows.
+The CLI is the user-interactive piece for creating workflows and their building blocks, templates and hardware data.

 - [**Boots**](/services/boots) - Boots is Tinkerbell's DHCP server.
 It handles DHCP requests, hands out IPs, and serves up [iPXE](https://ipxe.org/).
 It uses the Tinkerbell client to pull and push hardware data.
 It only responds to a predefined set of MAC addresses so it can be deployed in an existing network without interfering with existing DHCP infrastructure.

 - [**Hegel**](/services/hegel) - Hegel is the metadata service used by Tinkerbell and OSIE.
 It collects data from both and transforms it into a JSON format to be consumed as metadata.

-- [**OSIE**](/services/osie) - OSIE is an in-memory installation environment for bare metal.
+- [**OSIE**](/services/osie) - OSIE is Tinkerbell's default an in-memory installation environment for bare metal.
 It installs operating systems and handles deprovisioning.

+- [**Hook**](https://github.com/tinkerbell/hook#hook) - An alternative to OSIE, it's the next iteration of the in-memory installation environment to handle operating system installation and deprovisioning.

-- [**PBnJ**](https://github.com/tinkerbell/pbnj) - PBnJ is a microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.
+- [**PBnJ**](https://github.com/tinkerbell/pbnj) - PBnJ is an optional microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.

 In addition to the microservices, there are three pieces of infrastructure: